magnified-joy/magnifiedjoy.com/engagement/_posts/2014-01-17-guest-sign-in-album-2014.markdown

 description: Artisan Guest Sign In Album is the perfect way to display your engagement photos on your wedding day.
 It brings us much joy to see our clients' reaction as they flip through pages of memories from their engagement.
-keywords: San Francisco, California, Engagement, Wedding, Photographer, Album, Artisan, Handcraft, boutique, timeless, high-quality, high quality, guest, sign, in, napa, sonoma, oakland, berkeley
+keywords: guest sign in book, guest registry, guest album, wedding album, winter wedding, wedding photographers, wedding photo packages, wedding photo album, Wisconsin wedding photographer, Madison WI wedding photographer, Engagement, Wedding, Photographer, Album, Artisan, Handcraft, boutique, timeless, high-quality, high quality
+latitude: 43.0730517
+longitude: -89.40123019999999
 ---
 <p><iframe src="//player.vimeo.com/video/84265596" width="100%" height="500px" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> </p>
 <p>We love taking photos of our awesome clients.
 But what we love even more is seeing our digital files of our clients come to print in our high-quality albums.
 It brings us great joy as artists to see our work come to fruition!
 Our clients can relive and share their memories with family and friends in a tangible way.
 How timeless and how beautiful!</p>